loophp/collection/docs/pages/api.rst

 diff
 ~~~~

-It compares the collection against another collection or a plain array based on its values.
+Compares the collection against another collection, iterable, or set of multiple values.
-This method will return the values in the original collection that are not present in the given collection.
+This method will return the values in the original collection that are not present in the given argument set.

 Interface: `Diffable`_